b4rtik/metasploit-execute-assembly/README.md

-   ASSEMBLY                       yes       Assembly file name ASSEMBLYPATH                   no        Assembly directory PID           0                no        Pid  to inject PROCESS       notepad.exe      no        Process to spawn SESSION                        yes       The session to run this module on.
+   ASSEMBLY                       yes       Assembly file name ASSEMBLYPATH                   no        Assembly directory PID           0                no        Pid  to inject PPID          0                no        Process Identifier for PPID spoofing when creating a new process.
+(0 = no PPID spoofing)
+   PROCESS       notepad.exe      no        Process to spawn SESSION                        yes       The session to run this module on.
    WAIT          10               no        Time in seconds to wait